-The City Clerk will record in the Minutes of the Meeting the name of the Member of Council who presented the petition, who the petition is from, the number of signatories and a short summary of the action requested by the petitioners.
+The City Clerk will record in the Minutes of the Meeting the name of the Member of Council who presented the petition, who the petition is from and a short summary of the action requested by the petitioners.

 If Council directs the petition to a particular member of staff, then this will also be recorded in the Minutes, including any direction given to staff.

 What happens to the petition after it is presented to City Council?

 After a petition has been presented, it is forwarded to the appropriate municipal staff for action.
 For transparency of local government, the first page of the petition will appear on the City of Greater Sudbury website at www.greatersudbury.ca

 Once a General Manager has received the terms of a petition, the General Manager can choose the way in which to proceed unless otherwise directed by City Council.

 In some cases, the General Manager may order administrative action to be taken in response to a particular grievance.

 Personal information on a petition form is collected under the authority of section 28(2) of the Municipal Freedom of Information and Protection of Privacy Act for the purpose of informing City Council of the views of the petition.
 Personal information will not be used by the City for any purpose other than to ensure it meets Council's requirements for a valid petition and to ensure contact with the spokesperson or principal petitioner.
 Once submitted to Council, the first page of the petition will appear on the City of Greater Sudbury website at www.greatersudbury.ca